 Who Should Choose Amazon Q Developer

 Amazon Q Developer is purpose-built for teams heavily invested in AWS infrastructure.
-If you spend significant time writing Lambda functions, managing CloudFormation stacks, or optimizing AWS architectures, the $19/month Pro plan delivers clear ROI through security scanning alone.
-However, if AWS isn’t central to your workflow, other tools offer better general-purpose coding assistance.
+For developers writing Lambda functions, managing CloudFormation stacks, or optimizing AWS architectures, the $19/month Pro plan delivers clear ROI through security scanning alone.
+For workflows that are not AWS-centric, other tools offer better general-purpose coding assistance.

 Choose GitHub Copilot if: